Can you discover whether this is a fair game?

 Can you use the diagram to prove the AM-GM inequality?

 Learn about the link between logical arguments and electronic circuits.
 Investigate the logical connectives by making and testing your own circuits and fill in the blanks in truth tables to record. . . .

 Advent Calendar 2011 - a mathematical activity for each day during the run-up to Christmas.

 Prove Pythagoras' Theorem using enlargements and scale factors.

 Try to solve this very difficult problem and then study our two suggested solutions.
 How would you use your knowledge to try to solve variants on the original problem?

 Given a set of points (x,y) with distinct x values, find a polynomial that goes through all of them, then prove some results about the existence and uniqueness of these polynomials.

 Find the positive integer solutions of the equation (1+1/a)(1+1/b)(1+1/c) = 2

-that it has a vertex that has at least two red neighbours.
+We are given a regular icosahedron having three red vertices.
+Show that it has a vertex that has at least two red neighbours.